manav148/PyUIT/README.md

 PyUIT
 =====

-A UI Test Library using Python, Selenium and phantomjs
+A UI Test Framework using Python, Selenium, Phantomjs/FireFox